 By the time you are an intern, you have had the opportunity to learn a lot of facts, theories, and skills.
 Before starting the programme, you had papers on psychopathology, assessment, culture, and theories of psychotherapy.
 In the first year, you learned about professional issues, bicultural practice, and participated in case conference and clinical skills and interviewing workshops.
 You then had a chance to apply these skills in your second year practica, and in the second year seminar, revisited principles of assessment and intervention with core population groups—children and adolescents, adults, and correctional clients.

 In the intern year, we will spend the first semester (526) focusing mainly on topics that are cut across clinical groups, such as using supervision, managing risk, and understanding the impact of trauma.
 In the second semester (527), we will have guest speakers bring their experience in applying clinical principles to special populations and issues.
-Classes will include opportunities for practice in role plays and practice paper cases, and will not solely be lectures, but primarily be discussion, practice, and reflection.
-This places responsibility on you, the students, to prepare for the class by doing the background reading provided, and being ready to apply that as well as your previous knowledge about assessment, formulation, and treatment to the cases and vignettes of the day.
+This year we are trying a more structured approach to try to incorporate more role playing and clinical case discussions.
+This is in response to student requests for a more applied, practical orientation.
+It does place more responsibility on you, the students, to prepare for the class by doing the background reading provided, and being ready to apply that as well as your previous knowledge about assessment, formulation, and treatment to the cases and vignettes of the day.

 Case Conference: A related professional activity is the weekly Case Conference.
 This is held from 11:15 am – 12:30 pm on Mondays on campus in room I 1.09.
 Attendance is mandatory, as we consider your contribution to these sessions, both as presenter and as collegial audience, to be an important part of your professional development.
 This is also the main opportunity for all members of the clinical programme to meet and exchange ideas and support each others' progress.
 The Senior Tutor will provide details of the programme, and will coordinate the schedule of presenters.
-You will be expected to present one case presentation during the year, and for interns this is typically in the first half of the year.
+You will be expected to present one case presentation during the year.
 Presenters are responsible for preparing Powerpoint slides to structure their presentation, which should be organised in to suit the case and related the issues and concepts; more information about the format and tools for case presentation will come from the Senior Clinical Tutor.
 You are welcome to consult clinical staff members in the process of preparing your presentation.

 All-programme sessions: Four times during the year, there will be special sessions to be attended by all students and staff, on topics of interest across the year groups.
-These sessions will be held on Mondays, 10-12 on the days indicated on the schedule, followed by a shared lunch with our guests when possible--this will be notified before the session.
+These sessions will be held on Mondays, 10-12 on the days indicated on the schedule, followed by a shared lunch with our guests.
 On those days, there will be no case conference.

 Internship: The internship period is designed to allow clinical students to practise and develop their professional skills in a field setting under the supervision of experienced practitioners.
 During this period you should be exposed to diverse aspects of clinical practice (including working with clients and multidisciplinary teams, but also possibly including areas such as policy development, designing and implementing training packages, programme evaluation, clinical research, and so on).
 The goal is to move towards increasing independence as a professional clinical psychologist.